petershin/liferay-learn/docs/dxp/latest/en/building-solutions-on-dxp/building-a-custom-ticketing-system/customizing-a-data-schema.md

 ### Examining the Custom Object Code

-This `ticket-batch` client extension is also a [batch type](../../building-applications/client-extensions/batch-client-extensions.md) client extension.
+This `liferay-ticket-batch-object-definition` client extension is also a [batch type](../../building-applications/client-extensions/batch-client-extensions.md) client extension.
 The client extension's YAML file is defined in the same way as the
-`list-type-batch` client extension.
+`liferay-ticket-batch-list-type-definition` client extension.
 See [batch YAML configuration reference](../../building-applications/client-extensions/batch-client-extensions/batch-yaml-configuration-reference.md) for an explanation of each property.

-See [client-extension.yaml](https://github.com/LiferayCloud/client-extensions-deep-dive-devcon-2023/blob/main/client-extensions/ticket-batch/client-extension.yaml) for the full definition.
+See [client-extension.yaml](https://github.com/liferay/liferay-portal/blob/master/workspaces/liferay-ticket-workspace/client-extensions/liferay-ticket-batch-object-definition/client-extension.yaml) for the full definition.

 The custom ticket object is defined in the JSON file located in the `/batch/` folder of the client extension.
-See the [`ticket-object-definition.batch-engine-data.json`](https://github.com/LiferayCloud/client-extensions-deep-dive-devcon-2023/blob/main/client-extensions/ticket-batch/batch/ticket-object-definition.batch-engine-data.json) file for the full definition.
+See the [`object-definition.batch-engine-data.json`](https://github.com/liferay/liferay-portal/blob/master/workspaces/liferay-ticket-workspace/client-extensions/liferay-ticket-batch-object-definition/batch/object-definition.batch-engine-data.json) file for the full definition.

 ## Generating Ticket Data through APIs